jkzorz/jkzorz.github.io/_posts/2019-06-11-Correlation-heatmaps.md

 dev.off()
 ```

-The plots generated with corrplot are easy to make and generate very nice figures.
-However, they are difficult to customize, so if you're looking for more control over your figures I would point you back in the direction of <b>ggplot2</b>.
+The plots generated with corrplot are easy to make and create very nice figures.
+However, they are difficult to customize, so if you're looking for more control over your figures I would suggest using <b>ggplot2</b>.
 Below is the code to make a heatmap with correlation data using ggplot2.

 You need to manipulate the correlation matrix a bit to get it in the proper format for ggplot: